-For an IBS sufferer, the message can often be “Get to a toilet NOW!”
-If there’s no toilet nearby, then incontinence can be the result, a horrible part of this illness that only occurs, thankfully, in a small number of patients with the most severe version of the disorder.
+For an IBS sufferer, the message can often be: “Get to a toilet now!”
+If there is no toilet nearby, then incontinence can be the result, a horrible part of this illness that only occurs, thankfully, in a small number of patients with the most severe version of the disorder.

 It’s worth mentioning that one person’s idea of constipation may be different to another’s.
 Obviously not going to the bathroom for many days means you are constipated, but some people refer to constipation when they mean a stool was hard to pass, others when they mean that they’re not getting any urge to go to the bathroom at all.
 Generally, though doctors use the “three times or less” per week rule as their definition.

 Some people get the worst of both worlds and get bouts of diarrhea as well as bouts of constipation.
 This type of IBS is known as alternating or mixed IBS.
 What happens in practice is that you might be constipated for many days and then, rather than gradually getting back to normal, you start suffering from diarrhea for a day or two instead.

 Some people find that their bowels are so unpredictable they can struggle to pass a stool and then struggle to leave the bathroom because of diarrhea on the very same day.
 This type of IBS can be particularly tough to cope with because the usual medications for tackling IBS may make things worse.